preston/hsp-marketplace-documentation/hsp-project/docs/ballots/HL7_HSP_R2_STU1_2019SEP/core_concepts.md

 ## Overview

-**The HL7 Health Services Platform Marketplace (HSPM or "Marketplace") specification is a REST API for publication, cataloging, discovering, and deployment of products and executable knowledge into any compliant IT environment in an automated manner.** It is similar to an "app store" for health products in that it manages deployment to a users local infrastructural "Platform" environment and data context.
+**The HL7 Health Services Platform Marketplace (HSPM or "Marketplace") specification is a REST API for publication, cataloging, discovering, and deployment of products and executable knowledge into any compliant IT environment in an automated manner.** It is similar to an "app store" for health products in that it manages deployment to a users local infrastructure "Platform" environment and data context.
 It is not a flat directory of SMART-on-FHIR and other UI-only applications, but MAY be used for this purpose.
 A Marketplace can be implemented by vendors, providers, standards developing organizations (SDOs), consortiums, and all manner of parties interested in interoperable services.

 The concept of an application "marketplace" or "app store" is nothing new.
 This HL7 Marketplace specification, in particular, addresses the problem of exchanging computing health artifacts themselves in a vendor-neutral manner, which is necessary to move executable artifacts across SOAs with plug-n-play interoperability.
 A Marketplace implementation is a hosted service, operated by any interested party, where executable artifacts are published for exchange and governance policies are defined.
 This includes backend CDS Hooks implementations, runnable ECA rules/Order Sets/Documentation Templates derived from HL7 CDS Knowledge Artifacts, HL7 CQL, clinical models, raw FHIR resource servers with known capabilities statements, persistent data stores, and effectively any other product-ized capability that is packaged according to requirements herein.